KshitijT/MCVCM/README.md

 * display the ID name in the interactive window,
 * calculate the rms of the radio data on-the-fly, using a method courtesy of Tom Mauch (SARAO).

-Unfortunately, can't test that it works yet, as it requires Python 3.6...
+Unfortunately, can't test that it works yet, as Jesse's updates require Python 3.6...

 ## Description